Reconciliation Statement Meaning

-Reconciliation statement is a statement containing a list of differences between bank balance as per bank statement vis-à-vis books of accounts, debtor-creditor reconciliation, debt balance reconciliation or such any other reconciliation where there is a difference in the records of two separate legal entities, and it aims at nullifying the difference in the same accounting period or in next accounting period in order to have parity in books of accounts of both legal entities.
+A reconciliation statement contains a list of differences between bank balance as per bank statement vis-à-vis books of accounts, debtor-creditor reconciliation, debt balance reconciliation, or any other reconciliation where there is a difference in the records of two separate legal entities.
+It aims to nullify the difference in the same or next accounting period to have parity in the books of accounts of both legal entities.

 #1 – Bank Reconciliation Statement

-Bank reconciliation statement is often called as BRS.
-It is required to reconcile the difference between bank balances as per bank statement with a bank balance as per books of accounts.
+Bank reconciliation statement is often called a BRS.
+It is required to reconcile the difference between bank balances per bank statement and a bank balance per book of accounts.
 In companies, accounting is on a real-time basis, and sometimes cheque clearing will take time; hence in such cases, there is a mismatch in records of two different entities.

-Bank statement with a bank of America of Disney limited shows a balance of $2000 as on 30th September 2019, whereas bank balance as per records of Disney limited was $ 4100 on the same date.
+A bank statement with a bank of America of Disney limited shows a balance of $2000 as of 30th September 2022, whereas the bank balance as per records of Disney limited was $ 4100 on the same date.
 On detailed scrutiny of two records, the accounting manager found the following transactions are missing in either of the books of accounts.

 Cheque deposited in the bank on 29th September not reflected in the bank statement yet amounting to $2500.
-Cheque issued to the vendor on 26th September amounting to $700 not presented hence not reflected in the statement.
-On 30th September, bank debited bank charges to the tune of $300 on account of annual maintenance charges plus cheque dishonor charges.
+The cheque was issued to the vendor on 26th September, amounting to $700, not presented and hence not reflected in the statement.
+On 30th September, the bank debited bank charges to $300 on account of annual maintenance charges plus cheque dishonor charges.

-Now let us start with the bank balance as per bank statement.
-Bank of America (BOA) Balance is $2000, and ledger balance (LB) is $4100.
+Now let us start with the bank balance as per the bank statement.
+Bank of America's (BOA) Balance is $2000, and its ledger balance (LB) is $4100.

 Cheque deposited but not cleared $2500.

 Explanation: We have to match BOA and LB.
-At present, LB is higher than BOA balance, so in order to reach LB from BOA balance, we have to add $2500 to $2000, which makes a total of $4500.
-The starting point, in this case, in the balance as per BOA.
+At present, LB is higher than BOA balance, so to reach LB from BOA balance, we have to add $2500 to $2000, which makes a total of $4500.
+The starting point, in this case, is the balance as per BOA.
 The upward arrow in the above diagram indicates the amount to be added to reach the desired result.
-Hence $2500 will be added to BOA balance in the reconciliation statement.
+Hence $2500 will be added to the BOA balance in the reconciliation statement.

 Cheque issued but not presented $700.

-Explanation: Cheque issued but not presented will reduce bank balance in the near future.
-At present, ledger balance is lower than bank balance; hence it should be deducted from the bank balance.
-Downward arrow in the above diagram indicates that BOA balance has to reach LB.
+Explanation: Cheque issued but not presented will reduce bank balance shortly.
+Currently the, ledger balance is lower than the bank balance; hence, it should be deducted from the bank balance.
+The downward arrow in the above diagram indicates that the BOA balance has to reach LB.

-Bank charges debited by the bank will reduce bank balance as per books of accounts and starting point balances as per bank statement; hence this should be added to.
+Bank charges debited by the bank will reduce bank balance as per books of accounts and starting point balances as per bank statement; hence this should be added.

-The above diagrammatic representation is the easiest way to understand what to be added and deducted.
-Our aim is to match both balances.
+The above diagrammatic representation is the easiest way to understand what is to be added and deducted.
+We aim to match both balances.
 First, determine your starting point.
-Based on the transaction, determine which balance will go up and down and make downward arrows upward, respectively.
-Now, as per the above, if the starting point is bank balance, then the arrow should reach ledger balance.
+Based on the transaction, determine which balance will go up and down and make upward and downward arrows.
+As per the above, if the starting point is bank balance, the arrow should reach the ledger balance.

 Let’s see the above example of the reconciliation statement in a tabular format.